-Report Year 2013 2014 2015 2016 2017
+Report Year 2016 2017 2018 2019 2020

 Facility

-Actual 17 12 8 9 15
+Actual 9 15 8 No Data No Data

-Target 10 10 10 10 10
+Target 10 10 10 10 TBD

 Field

-Actual 6 9 12 17 4
+Actual 17 4 10 No Data No Data

-Target 1 1 1 1 1
+Target 1 1 1 1 TBD

 - a.
-Facilities: The suicidal behavior in facilities increased in FY 2017.
-The most recent biennial Youth Biopsychosocial Summary data show that 14 percent of males and 36 percent of females placed in the OYA close custody had attempted suicide in the past 3 years, compared to 9 percent of males and 21 percent of females on the 2014 survey.
-These changes are reflected in the increase in suicidal behaviors, and are attributed largely to the decreased capacity in psychiatric residential and developmental disability residential placements throughout the state child-caring system.
-This diminished capacity has resulted in increased placement of youth with behavioral health and developmental needs beyond the scope of a juvenile justice agency being placed in OYA close custody. - b.
-Community Placements: FY 2017 saw a significant reduction in the number of suicidal behaviors in community placements, going from 17 to four.
+Facilities: Suicidal behavior in facilities decreased slightly in FY 2018.
+The most recent biennial Youth Biopsychosocial Summary data (2018) show that 12 percent of males and 36 percent of females placed in OYA close custody had attempted suicide in the past three years, compared to 14 percent of males and 36 percent of females on the 2016 survey.
+These statistics indicate that OYA facilities are continuing to work with youth at high risk for suicidal behaviors, and their placement in OYA may be attributed largely to the decreased capacity in psychiatric residential and developmental disability residential placements throughout the state child-caring system.
+This diminished capacity has resulted in increased placement of youth with behavioral health and developmental needs, beyond the scope of a juvenile justice agency, being placed in OYA close custody. - b.
+Community Placements: FY 2018 saw a significant increase in the number of suicidal behaviors in community placements, going from four to 10.
 OYA continues to focus efforts on youth safety and suicide prevention, and provides suicide prevention refresher training for staff every two years.
-OYA has increased its efforts to connect all youth with the Oregon Health Plan and other entitlement services when they are eligible so that the youths' care and treatment are not disrupted due to service coverage lapses.
+OYA has increased its efforts to connect all youth with the Oregon Health Plan and other entitlement services when they are eligible so that the care and treatment of youth are not disrupted due to service coverage lapses.
+The more-than 100 percent increase in suicidal behaviors in our community settings suggests that, as with our OYA facility placements, there is a decreased capacity to serve adolescents in psychiatric residential or other supportive residential facilities.
+The behavioral health needs of youth in community placements may exceed the capacity of available community residential providers in OYA.